WomenWhoCodeNYC/Resources/career-resources.md

 - Meetups are a good place to meet people, though many of the attendees may be just starting out and building their own networks.
 - Work on an open source project and get to know developers that way.

+# Where Do I Find a Job?

+# Anonymous Thoughts on Jobs and Careers (Things Heard and Overheard)